bihor/fp_masterquiz/Documentation/KnownProblems/Index.rst

 Use this section for informing about any type of of problem that are not necessarily named in the bug tracker such as performance issues, ...

-Currently this is only a alpha release!
+Currently this is only an alpha release!

 Please note: